Unified.to

 Why virtual webhooks scale better

-• Rate limits are handled once, not per customer
+• Rate limits are handled at the platform level

 • No per-integration cron jobs